Marker Logo

 Erected 1988 by Texas Historical Commission.
 (Marker Number 4663.)

 Location.
 29° 19.624′ N, 96° 4.959′ W. Marker is in Wharton, Texas, in Wharton County.
-Marker is at the intersection of North Alabama Road and East Ahldag Avenue, on the right when traveling north on North Alabama Road.
+It is at the intersection of North Alabama Road and East Ahldag Avenue, on the right when traveling north on North Alabama Road.
 The marker is located just inside the front gate of the Cemetery on the left side.
 Touch for map.
 Marker is in this post office area: Wharton TX 77488, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Site of World War II Prisoner of War Camp (approx. 0.3 miles away); First United Methodist Church of Wharton
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: Site of World War II Prisoner of War Camp (approx. 0.3 miles away); First United Methodist Church of Wharton

 Paid Advertisement